yslianTim/rhbm_gem/docs/developer/architecture/object-architecture.md

 - `ModelObject`
 - `MapObject`

-Everything else is either:
+Everything else is one of:

 - model-owned domain data
-- model-owned analysis/runtime state
+- a non-owning public view/editor over model-owned analysis data
-- internal construction or persistence machinery
+- internal construction, derived-state, or persistence machinery

 `ModelObject` is the center of the system.
 It owns the structural model payload, selection state, chemical-component metadata, key registries, analysis results, and model-level derived caches.